Updated August 2018

 Near the Milton of Balgonie and 2.2 miles east of Glenrothes in Fife Balgonie Castle is a quirky and unique place to visit.
 Now owned by the Laird of Balgonie, Raymond Stanley Morris and his son Stuart Morris of Balgonie, this castle has a long and rough history.
 Building began in the 14th century with the Sibbald family who built the main tower house and fortified courtyard and was added to over the years, like many Scottish castles, by the families who took over the castle.
 Sir Robert Lundie, Lord High Treasurer of Scotland added a two story building to the east of the main tower.
 Sir Alexander Leslie (who became Lord Balgonie and Earl of Leven), John Leslie (7th Earl of Rothes) and James Balfour, grandfather of Arthur Balfour who became prime minister in 1902 all owned and lived in the castle but it was the latter who was unable to save it from decay.

 Years passed, the roofs were removed for tax purposes and the vandals got in and it wasn't until 1971 that restoration began.
 The current owners are painstakingly repairing the castle and the chapel and main tower are now complete.
 It was used in the filming of the first season of Outlander and also the film, The Fairy Flag.
 You can now visit the castle and have a tour and you can even get married there!
 The Laird himself is a gifted artist and his art work is present all around the castle, making it pretty unique.
 The passion of the owners to restore this beautiful castle to its former glory is inspiring to see.
+Check the website before you visit to make sure it's open, at the moment (from April 2018) the castle is open Wednesday to Sunday 1pm - 5pm.

 The partially ruined Aberdour Castle, in the vIllage of Aberdour, is one of the two oldest standing castles in Fife and indeed Scotland.
 The oldest part of the castle, the Hall House, was built around 1200.
-Over the next 400 years a succession of at least 14 families have expanded and the castle is therefore a fascinating mixture of architectural styles.
+Over the next 400 years a succession of at least 14 families expanded the castle and it's therefore a fascinating mixture of architectural styles.
 The east range, built around 1635, is the only part of the castle still roofed and has a stunning 17th century painted ceiling in one of the rooms.

 The castle fell into decline after the Jacobite rising in 1714 when there was a fire.
 The then owners, The Mortons, bought the adjacent Aberdour House and the castle was never lived in again.
 One of the castles' many owners was James, the Earl of Morton, who was granted ownership in 1564.
 He was involved in planning a rebellion against Mary, Queen of Scots which resulted in the murder of her secretary David Riccio.
 He was forced to flee to England but returned within the year and Mary Queen of Scots was forced to abdicate and was imprisoned.
 He returned to his castle and built the beautiful terraced gardens which you can view today.
 He was made Regent of Scotland, for a young James VI but was later implicated in the murder of the Queen's husband Lord Darnley and was executed in 1581.
+This is a fascinating castle to explore, you can see a fallen down tower, you can see the refurbished room in the main building, you can peek inside the beautiful Doocot which was used to store birds for the lords to eat in winter, you can relax in the manicured gardens and admire the views of the new Queensferry Crossing or nip next door to explore the ancient graveyard and quint little church.
+Look out for the gravestones, they are pretty unique!

 The castle is now in the care of Historic Scotland.